adrinamin/adrinamin/README.md

 I'm really passionate about technology which excites people up and moves society forward.
 So that in the end, everybody can benefit from new technologies.

-I'm always curious to learn new things and I'm currently learning python.
+I'm always curious to learn new things.
+I'm currently learning python and improving my C++ skills.

 If I'm not coding, your will find me at the gym or doing any kind of outdoor activity :blush:.